View Undergraduate Research & Creative Activity at the Statesboro Campus

 Annual Middle Georgia State University Undergraduate History Conference

-The Department of History and Political Science at Middle Georgia State University invites paper, panel, and poster proposals for its annual undergraduate History conference to be held Saturday, November 4, 2017.
+The Department of History and Political Science at Middle Georgia State University invites paper, panel, and poster proposals for its annual undergraduate History conference.
 The conference is open to all undergraduates researching any historical topic in any discipline.
 Submissions should make an original contribution to the study of history.

 British Commonwealth and Postcolonial Studies Conference